Kristina01111000/lavendersite/README.md

 - add job pdf to a new page
 - add description + pick up itme for all plants
 - add sort by catogory on shop page
+- set up optin monster
+- test the paypal in store